binge-coder/MarkDoom/README.md

         - have them input that key. then use that key to have ai working
         - have an easy tutorial in app with images on how to do it. infact write a blog about getting openAI keys and link to it???
  -->

+ - using github actions to build on github servers : https://github.com/marketplace/actions/electron-builder-action